gbadalova20360/iris-classification/README.md

 - GridSearchCV

 ## Results
-The models achieved strong performance, and GridSearch helped optimize hyperparameters effectively.
+The models achieved high accuracy.
+More importantly, this project demonstrates how to properly structure a machine learning workflow and optimize models using systematic tuning.

+## Tools & Technologies
+- Python
+- scikit-learn
+- Pandas

 ## Notes
-This project helped to understand how to structure ML workflows and improve model performance using proper techniques.
+This project focuses on building clean and reusable ML pipelines rather than just training models.